-Our team of expert staff provides 24-hour care for premature and sick babies
+Our neonatal team of expert staff provides 24-hour care for premature and sick babies

-The Neonatal Unit is divided into three areas:
+The Neonatal Unit is one unit that is divided into three areas:

 - Neonatal Intensive Care Unit (NICU) – provides support for babies with breathing problems and other specialist treatment needs

 - High Dependency Unit (HDU) – provides support for babies who require less intensive care than babies in NICU, but are still not stable enough for care in the SCBU

 - Special Care Baby Unit (SCBU) – provides support for babies who need tube feeding, additional oxygen support and light therapy (phototherapy).